Rhodes, New South Wales: Cycleways

 A number of Council and Roads & Maritime Services cycleways run through Rhodes, predominantly along Llewellyn and Walker Streets, joined by Leeds Street and an underpass under Ryde Bridge.
 There are shared paths along the Homebush Bay foreshore (incomplete in 2010) and immediately to the west of the railway behind the shopping centre and offices in Rider Boulevarde.
 Cycleways run west to Silverwater Bridge and on to Parramatta on both sides of the river.
 John Whitton Bridge, which is the former railway bridge joining Rhodes and Meadowbank, has a cycleway and pedestrian walkway.
 There are links to the cycleway running predominantly along the Cooks River to Botany Bay.

-Ferry wharf
+Proposed ferry wharf

-A proposal to build Rhodes ferry wharf was announced in 2015.
-The wharf was scheduled to join Parramatta River ferry services but safety concerns resulted in the project being deferred in 2016.
+In 2015, Transport for NSW proposed adding a Rhodes ferry wharf to the Parramatta River line.
+Safety concerns resulted in the project being deferred in 2016.
+The project is still in planning stages as of August 2023.

 Commercial areas

 Rhodes features a mixture of single dwelling residential, high density residential, major retail developments such as Rhodes Waterside (including IKEA, ALDI, Coles Supermarkets, Bing Lee, Reading Cinemas and a Kmart), Rhodes Central which has Woolworths Supermarkets and McDonald's as its anchor tenants, commercial, warehouse/office developments and community facilities.

 There are a number of commercial buildings in the Rhodes Redevelopment Area west of the railway, mainly in Rider Boulevarde, housing substantial businesses such as Australian Associated Press.
 The Rhodes Corporate Park developed by Australand is located at the corner of Concord Road and Homebush Bay Drive on the eastern side of the railway line and includes businesses such as Citibank and Nestle.